shiratorip/osuWebPlusExtension/README.md

 Extension is available on the Chrome Web Store(but updates will be slower there): https://chromewebstore.google.com/detail/osuwebplus/dlbbdjjjfciknpecgfplgpnfniampdph?authuser=0&hl=en

+If you want to download code from the source:
 1. Download the source code
 2. Go to extension tab in your browser
 3. Enable developer mode